 There is no need for Oracle or any other data center commercial DBMS.
 Ditto for VMware, conventional data center security products and middleware.

-True edge computing delivers the identical code base to every node – whether it is a server, a mainframe, the cloud, an embedded device or a mobile device.
+Fractal Programming EDGE computing delivers the identical code base to every node – whether it is a server, a mainframe, the cloud, an embedded device or a mobile device.

-The edge computing software stack is massively optimized to eliminate I/O wait states.
+Fractal Programming EDGE software stack is massively optimized to eliminate I/O wait states.
 The delay from hitting the enter key to parsing over 100 million records in a query is imperceptible.

 If you are computing at the edge, nothing much changes except some network delays are reduced.

 However, with Fractal Programming EDGE, everything changes: